South of France 8-Day Itinerary

 Dining: Club 55 at Pampelonne Beach

-Activities: Early departure for St Tropez, Sailing along Esterel coast, Arrival at St Tropez harbor, Pampelonne Beach visit, Lunch at Club 55, Swimming and water sports, Evening cocktails at port
+Activities: Early departure for St Tropez, Sailing along Esterel coast, Pampelonne Beach visit, Lunch at Club 55, Swimming and water sports, Evening cocktails at port

 Day 8: St Tropez

 Your final day offers unhurried appreciation of this singular destination.
-Morning brings last swims from the yacht, coffee watching the harbor awaken—fishing boats departing past superyachts, crews hosing decks.
-La Ponche retains authentic character: narrow lanes, pastel houses, locals conversing in thick meridional accents, fishermen mending nets steps from million-dollar vessels.
-The Sentier du Littoral coastal path winds along rocky shoreline offering views back to town and forward to open Mediterranean.
-Place des Lices, the plane tree-shaded square where locals play pétanque, hosts Provence's finest market Tuesday and Saturday mornings.
-Your farewell lunch celebrates the week's journey—from Monaco's vertical glamour through belle époque elegance, island solitude, and Riviera excess.
-St Tropez provides fitting finale, embracing authenticity and excess simultaneously.
+Morning brings last swims from the yacht, coffee on deck watching the harbor awaken.
+Fishing boats departing past superyachts.
+Crews hosing decks, preparing for another day of impossible luxury.
+La Ponche retains authentic character that elsewhere has disappeared: narrow lanes where laundry hangs between pastel houses, locals conversing in thick meridional accents, fishermen mending nets steps from million-dollar vessels.
+The Sentier du Littoral coastal path winds along rocky shoreline offering views back to town and forward to open Mediterranean, unchanged despite everything that has changed around it.
+Place des Lices, the plane tree-shaded square where locals play pétanque under dappled shade, hosts Provence's finest market Tuesday and Saturday mornings, if your timing aligns, it provides perfect final immersion in Provençal life.
+La Vague d'Or, three Michelin stars at La Résidence de la Pinède, transforms Mediterranean ingredients into art.
+Your farewell lunch celebrates the week's journey.
+From Monaco's vertical glamour through belle époque elegance, island solitude, and Riviera excess.
+St Tropez provides fitting finale, embracing authenticity and excess simultaneously without apparent contradiction.
+Disembarkation feels premature, the week somehow both endless and too short.

 Mooring Options: Port de Saint-Tropez, Vieux Port